nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 Install Homebrew by pasting this command into your terminal and then hitting "enter."

 ```
-ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+/bin/bash -c “$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)”
 ```

 It will ask for your password, so type that in and hit "enter" again.
+Pay attention to any prompts at the end of the process to add Homebrew to your PATH.

-Now, paste this line to test Homebrew:
+Once that's done, paste this line to test Homebrew:

 ```
 brew doctor